Less Stress For the Holidays 1: Controlling Your Weight

 Try to make each day better than the day before.
 Don't beat yourself up for your mistakes.
 Instead, offer yourself a measure of grace.
 Extend the same compassion and kindness to yourself that you would offer to a dear friend.
 Treat yourself with kindness, no matter how many times you mess up.

 Today, this moment, offers you another chance to begin again.
-Do not faint in doing good, but persist in your efforts.
+Do not grow weary in doing good, but persist in your efforts.
+Small steps, taken with kindness will lead you to your goal.
 In the end, you will find peace.
 And that is the greatest gift you can give yourself.

 Be Kind.
 You do not Know the Struggles Everyone Else Endures